jwald3/password_generator/README.md

 ```

 ## Example Output
+### Generating a password with default settings

 ```
-$ python generator.py --length 12 --char_set lowercase, digits
+$ python generator.py
-# output
-u5gyzrm0htoj
+GvI#45an@YrT!rW2
 Strength score: 2
 Password length is good.
-It would take approximately 1.95 million years or more to crack this password using a brute force attack.
+It would take approximately 8.81 quadrillion years or more to crack this password using a brute force attack.
 ```

-## Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please submit an issue or pull request.